 Step 7: Rest Smoked Turkey

-Once the turkey is cooked remove from the gas smoker and rest for 20 – 30 minutes uncovered.
+Once the turkey is cooked, remove it from the gas smoker and rest for 20 – 30 minutes uncovered.

 What Size Turkey to Buy

-The size of the turkey depends entirely on the number of guests you are planning to host.
-You should ideally plan for 1 to 1-½ lbs of turkey per guest.
+The size of the turkey depends entirely on the number of guests you plan to host.
+Ideally, you should plan for 1 to 1-½ lbs of turkey per guest.

 Remember that some of that weight may also account for the bones, neck, and giblets.
 Hence, if you have more than 10 guests, you should consider smoking another turkey or a turkey breast.